 - Mix together Flaxseed Meal, Almond Flour, baking powder, Golden Monkfruit Sweetener (or sweetener of your choice), and ground cinnamon in a medium-sized bowl (affiliate links).

 - Mix the melted coconut oil (affiliate link) (or use melted butter or another oil if you prefer) into the eggs, then mix in the vanilla.

 - Fill Silicone Baking Cups (affiliate link) with 1/3 cup batter and if you have some left, divide the rest of the batter among the baking cups.
 (My preferred size baking cup shown in these photos is 2.5 inches across the bottom, 3.5 inches across the top, and 2 inches high, so if your baking cups or cupcake pan is different you may need to adjust the amount of batter you use and baking time.)

-Serve warm, and these Low-Carb High-Fiber Grain-Free Breakfast Muffins are especially tasty cut in half and spread with a little butter if you’re not eating them in the car!
+- Serve warm, and these Low-Carb High-Fiber Grain-Free Breakfast Muffins are especially tasty cut in half and spread with a little butter!

 More Tasty Low-Carb Muffins: